-Nicholas Nomicos is a member of the Board of Directors and the Chair of the Human Resources and Compensation Committee.
-Mr. Nomicos is a Managing Director at Sankaty Advisors, LP (formerly known as Sankaty Advisors, LLC), the credit affiliate of Bain Capital Partners, LP.
-Prior to joining Sankaty in 2011, he was an Operating Partner at Bain Capital Partners, where he worked since 1999 in a variety of investments in the manufacturing and consumer product sectors.
-He also served as Senior Vice President, Interim Chief Financial Officer and Secretary of Dollarama Inc. from September 2009 to April 2010.
+Nicholas Nomicos is a member of the Board of Directors, and he chairs the Human Resources and Compensation Committee since March 2016.
+He is also a director and a member of the investment and risk committee of BRP Inc. since December 2016.
+He previously sat on BRP Inc.'s board of directors from 2003 to 2015.
+Until December 2016, Mr. Nomicos was Managing Director at Bain Capital Credit, LP (formerly known as Sankaty Advisors, LP), the credit affiliate of Bain Capital Partners, LP.
+Prior to 2011, he was an Operating Partner at Bain Capital Partners where he worked since 1999 in a variety of investments in the manufacturing and consumer product sectors.
 Prior to joining Bain Capital Partners, Mr. Nomicos was a senior corporate development and manufacturing executive at Oak Industries Inc., and he spent several years at Bain & Company where he was a Manager.
 Mr. Nomicos received a Bachelor of Science in Engineering from Princeton University and a Master of Business Administration (MBA) from Harvard Business School.

-Board/Committee Memberships Atte endance

-e Years Board of Directors 6/6 ( 100.0%)

-2013 - 2015 (1) Human Resources and Compensation (Chair) (2) 3/4 (75.0%)
+Board/Committee Memberships Attendance Board of Directors 6/6 (100.0%) Human Resources and Compensation (Chair)(2) 4/4 (100.0%) 10/10 (100.0%) Total

-Total 9/10 (90.0%)